jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 GET "/api/courses/get-all-editions"
 ```

-This endpoint returns all the courses with the same course as the requested course.
+This endpoint returns all the courses with the same course code as the requested course.
 To use this endpoint, the id of the course must be passed as a query parameter as shown below.

 **Note: you must be an admin, student or lecturer to get all editions of a course**